thexavier666/simple_startpage/README.md

 ## Installation

-1. Clone/Download repository in anyplace.
+1. Clone/download repository in anyplace.
-I place it on my Raspberry Pi, thus the startpage can be accessed by my multiple devices.
+I place it on my Raspberry Pi, thus the startpage can be accessed by multiple devices.
 2. Host the directory using any http server.
 I use `python3`'s built-in http server like this

 		python3 -m http.server <port>

 3. Open your browser of choice.
 I use Firefox.